nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 2018-02-12 - 8.8.0 ###

 **I could really use some positive reviews.
-It has been over 6 month without a positive review.** The top level menu that was complained about a lot has been removed.
+It has been over 7 months without a 5 star review.** The top level menu that was complained about a lot has been removed.
 I am working on a big update that will make ARVE even better with automatic detection of aspect ratios, better caching and lots of improved code.

 * New: Added options fields for Vimeo API used in upcoming addons.
 * Improved: Removed NextGenThemes top level menu and ads page because to many complaints.